WBOR-91-1-FM/wbor-studio-dashboard/README.md

 1. **Power outages**: in the studio, the `run_dashboard.sh` script is a login item, ensuring that if the station loses power, upon startup/login the dashboard will launch itself again.
 2. **Fatal bugs/panics**: using the `run_dashboard.sh` script, any panics are covered: the script ensures that the dashboard boots itself up again (after a small waiting period).
 These fatal errors can then be examined in the logs.
-3. **Network errors at launch**: if the core state relating to the dashboard can't be initialized (e.g. state regarding an API like Spinitron or Twilio), the problem is often because the network isn't up.
-In `main.rs`, if this state can't be initialized, the dashboard sleeps for a bit, and then tries again shortly after.
+3. **Network errors at launch**: if the network isn't up at launch, the dashboard will launch anyways.
+Any window that depends on an API to render its info will remain blank until the network becomes available.
 4. **Other errors**: errors arising from window updaters are printed out, not resulting in a crash.
 And with the `ContinuallyUpdated` type, if some state during any async updating results in an error, the older state is automatically reverted back to (these errors are also displayed to the screen).
 This ensures that state corresponding to any API (e.g. text messages fetched from Twilio) is eventually consistent.

 All of this means is that the dashboard is incredibly resilient.
 Disconnect the power, turn off the network, do anything at all: it'll find a way to boot itself up again.